 All students will be required to take a placement test that will determine the program of study for the rest of the term.
 During the first few weeks of Orientation, BSA program participants will take an intensive Spanish course in preparation for that exam.
 For the remainder of the semester, the program offers students language labs for extra support in grammar and conversation skills.

 Intensive Language Program (CILE)

 This program is open to students of all levels of Spanish who wish to concentrate on improving their reading, writing and speaking skills.
 Students receive four hours of Spanish language instruction daily.
 All beginning level students will be required to take this option.
-This program can be taken at both semester program and summer program.
+This program can be taken at both semester program for 10 to 13sh/credits, and summer program for 6sh/credits.